Freeongoo/java-merge-object/readme.md

 But this approach is very inconvenient.
 When increasing the number of fields - increases duplication of the code.
-Also, if one of the fields contains null, then an exception will be thrown.
+Also, if one of the fields contains `null`, then an exception will be thrown.

 ## Solution